 Choosing A-Level subjects was challenging, I was open to career direction and committed to architecture as my primary pathway – and so undertook Physics, Maths, Design, Art and the compulsory General Studies.

 With ‘Hyperspeed Industries’ a joyous idea, my passion became constricted as studying without home discipline became a struggle.
 I was studying at school sixth-form and in the evening my homework was becoming laboured, especially as the demands were tough.
 Physics felt like double maths, and Maths was very tough, Art was also crying out for serious attention – something just had to give.
-This is the point at which I evaluated my options and life outlook, deciding with a heavy mind but to liberate my spirit to focus on graphic design – thus dropping Physics A-Level
+This is the point at which I evaluated my options and life outlook, deciding with a heavy mind to liberate my spirit to focus on graphic design – thus dropping Physics A-Level.

 1996 – 1997